SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Database_configuration_in_Cube/Configuring_the_database_settings_in_Cube.md

 In older DataMiner systems, this database was also known as the "local database", as the MySQL or MSSQL database was typically hosted locally on the same machine as DataMiner.

 > [!NOTE]
-> If you want to have an external program do queries on a DataMiner database, you will need to use an offload database for this.
+> If you want an external program to execute queries agaist a DataMiner database, you will need to use an offload database.
 For information on offload database settings, see [Offload database](xref:Offload_database).

 ## Cassandra database